jackokring/KRTPluginA/README.md

 How to connect your modular to a scanning tunnelling microscope?
 Contact a physical?
 Enjoy!

 To `H` or not to wage?
 Das ist da krewestion?
-Wether it is better to enter into mass statisctic of global endomology or to find yourself under a hierachy of perfection?
+Wether it is better to enter into mass statistic of global endomology or to find yourself under a hierarchy of perfection?

 C
 ===